This traditional Korean fermented cabbage side dish is fun to make and delicious too.

 Weigh this piece of plastic down with something heavy.

-Place the lid on the container loosely so air can escape during the fermenting process.
+Loosely place the lid on the container so air can escape during the fermenting process.

 Place in a cool dark place and check daily.